beraozdogan/MyPersonalPortfolio/README.md

 # ASP.NET Core Dynamic Admin Panel Portfolio Project

 Welcome to my ASP.NET Core Dynamic Admin Panel Portfolio Project!
-This project was developed as part of a Udemy course by **Murat Yücedağ**.
 It provides a dynamic admin panel with essential features for managing a portfolio website.
 The project serves as a great starting point for anyone looking to learn ASP.NET Core and implement dynamic web applications.

 ---